SuperFLEB/kiro/README.md

 ### Next-up Fixes

+* Add an option to put the generated keys into a new collection
 * Put more logical validity checks in the report generator.
 Check for "alt_for" relationships, bounds on numbers, etc.
 * Document the JSON file format and how to make your own keycap sets
 * Allow loading an image that isn't already in the file from the Kiro interface.